By M Ghazali Khan

 No matter how much we try to run away from ground realities, do sweet talking and keep on emphasising on the need and importance of unity of the Muslim Ummah, the fact is that we continue facing the punishment of the violation by Muslims of Prophet Mohammad (PBUH)’s warning 1400 years ago that ‘Never draw your sword against the other of my ummah, Once if it is, it will not go back in its sheath till the Doomsday.’
 (Mishkat-ul-Masabih).

 The smouldering fire of hatred among Muslim Ummah that flared up and caused the great tragedy of Karbala is refusing to die down till today.
 This could be one of the other several methods of the Master of the universe to test His servants.
 But to pass this test, the only way, it seems, is to adopt the middle path, avoid reviving old controversies and stop behaving like eye witnesses to those painful tragedies that took place long gone years ago, and move forward.
 Let’s not forget that on the Day of Judgement we will be questioned about the role we are playing in the world we are living in and not about the actions of previous generations.
-Therefore we need to play our role with open hearted honesty and fairness being prepared to denounce the wrongs and injustices being committed before our own eyes today.
+Therefore we need to play our role with open hearted honesty and fairness and be prepared to denounce the wrongs and injustices being committed before our own eyes today.

 After the overthrow of Raza Shah Pehelvi and Islamic Revolution in Iran in 1979 a very attractive and inspiring slogan, ‘La Sunnia, La Shi’ia, Islamia Islamia’ (No Sunni, No Shi’a Only Islam, Only Islam) was heard from Tehran.
 After several centuries the news of the overthrow of a powerful and autocratic king and implementation of Islamic laws in its place, such a slogan was sweet music to the ears of every Muslim who had longed for unity in the Ummah and Supremacy of Islam.